Neve Shalom Synagogue massacre: Attack

-Around 9:17am of 6 September 1986 during Shabbat services, when worshippers were reciting the Shabbat parasha, a pair off terrorists entered on the men's side of the mechitza and opened fire on the crowd with machine guns.
+Around 9:17am of 6 September 1986 during Shabbat services, when worshippers were reciting the Shabbat parasha, a pair of terrorists entered on the men's side of the mechitza and opened fire on the crowd with machine guns.
 They then doused the bodies of the dead and injured with gasoline, which they lit on fire.
 A witness said that he heard the gunmen speaking Arabic among themselves.

 The attackers took out "extremely powerful" grenades and blew themselves apart, killing themselves and disfiguring their bodies so badly that investigators were unable to identify who they were.
 The grenades set off a fire in the building that lasted several hours.

 The assailants gained access by posing as television cameramen assigned to cover the event for Israeli television.
 One of them spoke Hebrew to a guard.

 By the end of the massacre, 22 people had been killed.
 The victims ranged in age from 30 to 82.
 Three of the people killed were Persian Jews, including an Iranian-born rabbi.
 Around two dozen were wounded, including four women hit by splinters in the women's gallery.
 The death toll would have been higher if a Bar Mitzvah planned for that morning had not been cancelled.